Azure-Samples/service-fabric-java-getting-started/README.md

 This sample project uses Paper.js to render a set of objects.
 Each object is represented by an Actor, where the location and trajectory of each is calculated on the server side by the Actor representing the object.

 This sample creates multiple Visual actor which keeps on moving in the plane.
-To run the sample, execute gradle and install application by executing install.sh, or install-sfctl.sh (if using the Azure Service Fabric command line).
+To run the sample, execute gradle and install application by executing install.sh.
 Once the application has started, go to http://localhost:8507/index.html.
 Try opening it in multiple browser windows or on multiple machines to see how the server side calculation produces the same result on every screen.

 It also provides a clear demonstration of how Service Fabric performs rolling upgrades as the behavior of the shapes can be seen to gradually change as the upgrade proceeds across the upgrade domains in the cluster.
 To see how to perform a rolling upgrade using the Visual Objects sample, see the [application upgrade tutorial][app-upgrade-tutorial].